 (a) 4 weeks’ rent under the long-stay agreement at the time at which the amount of the increase would be payable; and

-(b) if a pet bond is payable — the maximum amount chargeable under section 21(2)(c).
+(b) if a pet bond is payable — the maximum amount chargeable under section 21(2)(b).

 (4) A notice of increase of the amount of security bond that has been given in accordance with this section and that has not been withdrawn by the park operator varies the long-stay agreement to the effect that the amount of the increase specified in the notice is payable under the agreement on the day specified in the notice.